Setup VSCode and GitHub Integration on macOS

 Note that if this does not succeed, you can put the Authorization Token, Manually Provide Authentication Response setting.
 Click on the SIGN in to Github.com in the bottom right, the status bar.

 If you have an organization that has enabled two-factor authentication or have yourself, macOS needs a workaround that works for macOS in VSCode and the git command line.
-When you have the token from the step above or my preference is to set up an access token from the "developer settings" in GitHub site and generate a "personal access token," as illustrated below.
+When you have the token from the step above, I prefer to set up an access token from the “developer settings” in the GitHub site and generate a “personal access token,” as illustrated below.
 You will be able to de-authorize this later by doing this set of steps.
 A further step will use this token in VSCode to authorize GitHub access.

 You can use that token with your password when logging into VSCode, and that seems to work in most instances.
 Results may vary with your setup.

-- Log into Github.com, under your account, select Settings.
+- Log into Github.com, under your account, and select Settings.

-- After Selecting Settings, at the bottom of the next page is a tab for Developer Settings, select this.
+2. After Selecting Settings, a tab for Developer Settings is at the bottom of the next page; select the logout.

-- The screen now displays and allows us to provide the access VSCode needs by using this token.
+4. The screen now displays and allows us to provide the access VSCode needs by using this token.
 Select the repo checkbox.
-Also, put in a name for this token as you can edit or delete this token later in addition to having multiple tokens.
+Also, put in a name for this token, as you can edit or delete this token later in addition to having multiple tokens.

 You should now see your ID in the status bar.

 Step 7 – Lets Open a Project to test this out